signon-project-wp4/slt-component/README.md

 # Sign Language Translation Component

 This repository contains the code to train the Sign Language Translation system presented in the deliverable D4.4 "Second distributional intermediate representation based on embeddings - InterL-E".
-The code used for inference can be found in [https://github.com/signon-project-wp4/embedding2text_translator](this repository).
+The code used for inference can be found in [this repository]https://github.com/signon-project-wp4/embedding2text_translator).

 ## Installation